Slimefun/Slimefun4/docs/adr/0002-recipe-rewrite.md

 }
 ```

-The recipe deserializer also needs a `__filename` field, which is inserted when the file is read, so it doesn't (and shouldn't) be in the schema
+The recipe deserializer technically needs a `__filename` field, but it is
+inserted when the file is read, so it isn't (and shouldn't) be in the schema

 `RecipeInput`